jolicode/castor/doc/04-context.md

 BAR
 ```

-> You can override the context name by setting the `name` argument of the `AsContext` attribute.
+> You can override the context name by setting the `name` argument of
+> the `AsContext` attribute.

 ### Setting a default context

 You may want to set a default context for all your commands.
-You can do that by setting the `default` argument to true
+You can do that by
-in the `AsContext` attribute.
+setting the `default` argument to true in the `AsContext` attribute:

 ```php
 use Castor\Attribute\AsContext;